trueheart78/openshift-ruby/README.markdown

 # Openshift Ruby

-Installer and action hooks for Openshift Do-it-Yourself (DIY) for installing Ruby 2.0.0-p353 via Rbenv and running simple Sinatra application through Thin.
+Installer and action hooks for Openshift Do-it-Yourself (DIY) for installing Ruby 2.X via Rbenv and running a simple Sinatra application through Thin.

 ## URL